Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Smooth case: QRT transformations and groups of random walks of a finite order

-Then, the finiteness of the group of random walk $\mathcal H(P)$ implies that the simplified fundamental equation \eqref{eq:fundsimp} allows to be solved in an elegant, algebraic procedure.
+\section{Smooth case: QRT transformations and groups of random walks of a finite order}

-\section{Smooth case: QRT transformations of a finite order and finite groups of random walks}
+In this section, we consider a general case, that is when the biquadratic curve is a smooth elliptic curve, and we will derive the explicit analytic conditions for the finiteness of the order of the corresponding group of random walk.

-Since a general biquadratic curve is elliptic, the composition of those two involutions will be a translation on the curve.
+The involutions given by the horizontal and vertical switches on such a biquadratic curve correspond to central symmetries on the Jacobian $\mathbb{C}/\Lambda$ of the curve.
+Thus, their composition $h\circ v$ corresponds to a translation on the Jacobian.
 We are interested to find explicit conditions for that translation to be of finite order.